krystallopez/KL-portfolio/Module Projects/JediVerse.md

 <img  width=600 src="Project Visuals/screenshots/jv-people.png" alt="animated"/>
 </p>

-<p align="center"><i> As shown in the photo above, on line 20, I styled each the data that was I mapping in a grid so that I could display the data in a way that was readable to the user.
-Each card has a header, a title, and a description, which includes the individual atrributes that is present for the People component.</i></p>
+<p align="center"><i> As shown in the photo above, on line 20, I styled each piece of data that was I mapping in a grid so that I could display the data in a way that was readable to the user.
+Each card has a header, a title, and a description, which includes the individual atrributes that are present for the People component.</i></p>